irmen/Tale/README.txt

 $ python -m tale.driver

 Choose not to load a saved game (you will have none at first start anyway).
-Choose to create a default player character or
+Choose to create a default player character or build a custom one.
 Type 'help' and 'help soul' to get an idea of the stuff you can type in.